Are High-Security Checks Worth It?

 Here are examples of rules this may trigger:

-As you can see, this person’s browser is raising a few red flags.
-Its version points to a five-year-old product, which is unrealistic for an everyday user, and there is a spoofing attempt of the user agent (UA).
+As the above screenshot shows, an individual’s browser is raising a few red flags.
+Its version points to a five-year-old product, which is unrealistic for an everyday user, and there is also a sign of a browser spoofing attempt.

 Partner with SEON to reduce fraud rates in your neobank and catch identity theft without false positives and with no friction.